 A tornado outbreak is when a single synoptic-scale system (e.g., cold front) spawns ten or more tornadoes during one to seven days (meteorologists are still debating a more precise definition).
 Tornado outbreaks have been observed every decade in North America for the past couple hundred years of recorded meteorological history.
-Sometimes outbreaks occur every year, or multiple times a year.
+Outbreaks often occur one or more times each year.